zio/zio-cli/docs/auth.md

 sidebar_label: "OAuth2"
 ---

-**ZIO CLI** can perform interactions requiring OAuth2.
+A command-line application interacting with an external API might require some form of authentication, so that access is restricted for unauthorized users.
+One widely employed authorization and authentication protocol is OAuth2. **ZIO CLI** can perform interactions with APIs requiring OAuth2.
+Although it is possible to construct a custom OAuth2 provider easily, there are already tailored OAuth2 providers for GitHub, Google and Facebook within **ZIO CLI**.
+We will see how we can add `OAuth2` to our CLI application and how we can construct a custom OAuth2 provider to interact with other APIs.

+## Using OAuth2

  OAuth2 is added to a CLI App as an `Options[OAuth2Token]`.
 The token can be stored and the user can specify the path, so it is not necessary to repeat authentication.
 We can create it as with other options:
 ```scala mdoc:silent
 import zio.cli._
 import zio.cli.oauth2.OAuth2Provider